Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pseudomonas aeruginosa bacteria opens up new directions in plastic waste treatment

-The silk can be as strong as steel when stretched, but is six times lighter than steel and is a stretchy, tough, non-toxic, biodegradable bioplastic, said Helen Zha, one of the researchers leading the project.
+Helen Zha, one of the researchers leading the project, said the silk can be almost as strong as steel when stretched.
+However, it is six times lighter than steel and is a stretchy, tough, non-toxic and biodegradable bioplastic.

-Polyethylene, found in products such as plastic bags, water bottles and food packaging, is the biggest contributor to plastic pollution globally and can take more than 1,000 years to decompose naturally.
+Polyethylene, found in products like plastic bags, water bottles and food packaging, is the biggest contributor to plastic pollution globally and can take more than 1,000 years to decompose naturally.

 Only a small fraction is recycled, so the bacteria used in the study could help “recycle” it faster.
 Meanwhile, the plastic-degrading process of Pseudomonas aeruginosa bacteria requires little energy and does not require the use of toxic chemicals.